Snowfall warning issued for the Pine Pass

 Weather in the mountains can change suddenly resulting in hazardous driving conditions.

-Prepare for quickly changing and deteriorating travel conditions. https://shiftintowinter.ca/ reminds drivers to know before you go.
+Be prepared to adjust your driving with changing road conditions. https://shiftintowinter.ca/ reminds drivers to know before you go.
 Adjust to winter driving behaviour and use winter tires and chains.

 Road conditions are available at www.drivebc.ca.